christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 3 Julius Caesar aka Asander of Bosphorus

 There was a Byzantine [^1] imperial cult where Julius Caesar [^2] took on the role of Asander (also Asandros), King of Bosphorus [^3] ("Asa" means "lord" in Thracian and Celtic, and "andros" means "man" or "son of man" in Greek.
 Jesus is referred to as "the son of man" 81 times in the four canonical gospels.
 Asandros can also be interpreted as "son of the lord" or "son of Asa, the lord".
-The Thracian version of Zeus was Asa, the Celtic was Esus/Hesus (Esus becomes Aesus pronunced ah-soos.
-There was no J in ancient Latin so Jesus was pronunced ah-soos was well).
-The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar" which likely derived from the Egyptian "Asar" which was another name for Osiris), where Asa could also derive from, means "god" or "divine".
+The Thracian version of Zeus was Asa, the Celtic was Esus/Hesus (Esus becomes Aesus, pronounced ah-soos.
+There was no J in ancient Latin, so Jesus was pronounced ah-soos as well).
+The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar" which likely derives from the Egyptian "Asar" which was another name for Osiris), from which Asa may also derive, means "god" or "divine".
 Asandros can also translate to either "son of god", or "son of Lord Aesar".
 The Greek language often added the prefix "K" to words borrowed from other languages, so Aesar ("god") -> Greek Kaesar -> Latin Caesar.
-Cleopatra used the regional alias of Dynamis Ourania [^4] (translates to 'heavenly power'), queen of Bosporus.
-Cimmerian Bosporus approximates to modern day Crimea in southern Ukraine (see also: Jesus Christ was born in Crimea by Anatoly Fomenko).
+Cleopatra used the regional alias of Dynamis Ourania [^4] (translating to 'heavenly power'), queen of the Bosporus.
+Cimmerian Bosporus approximates to modern-day Crimea in southern Ukraine (see also: Jesus Christ Was Born in Crimea by Anatoly Fomenko).

 ![Fig.1.1](/images/caesarstar.jpg){:width="400px"}